containers/podman/docs/podman-images.1.md

 Filter output based on conditions provided

+  Filters:

+  **after==TIMESTRING**
+    Filter on images created after the given time.Time.

+  **before==TIMESTRING**
+    Filter on images created before the given time.Time.

+  **dangling=true|false**
+    Show dangling images.
+Dangling images are a file system layer that was used in a previous build of an image and is no longer referenced by any active images.
+They are denoted with the <none> tag, consume disk space and serve no active purpose.

+  **label**
+    Filter by images labels key and/or value.

+  **readonly=true|false**
+     Show only read only images or Read/Write images.
+The default is to show both.
+Read/Only images can be configured by modifying the  "additionalimagestores" in the /etc/containers/storage.conf file.

+  **reference=**
+     Filter by image name, specified as regular expressions.

 **--format**=*format*

 Change the default output format.
 This can be of a supported type like 'json'